MarioHsiao/Starcounter/src/Samples/SQLTest/README.txt

 CompositeResultObjects:[The value True if the objects in the result set are of type CompositeObject, otherwise the value False.]
 IncludesLiteral:[The value True if the query includes one or more literals, otherwise the value False.]
 ShouldBeReordered:[The value False if the query has an "order by" clause, otherwise the value True.]
+UseBisonParser:[The value True if the query should be optimized on the parsed tree produced by bison-based parser, otherwise the value False.]
 ExpectedExceptionMessage:
 ExpectedExecutionPlan:
 [An empty line.]